We are excited to announce our new API Documentation.

 When you use this action with Amazon S3 on Outposts, you must direct requests to the S3 on Outposts hostname.
 The S3 on Outposts hostname takes the form

 AccessPointName-AccountId.outpostID.s3-outposts.Region.amazonaws.com.
 When you use this action with S3 on Outposts through the Amazon Web Services SDKs, you provide the Outposts access point ARN in place of the bucket name.
 For more information about S3 on Outposts ARNs, see What is S3 on Outposts? in the Amazon S3 User Guide.

 Note: To supply the Multi-region Access Point (MRAP) to Bucket, you need to install the "@aws-sdk/signature-v4-crt" package to your project dependencies.
 For more information, please go to https://github.com/aws/aws-sdk-js-v3#known-issues

 The account ID of the expected bucket owner.
 If the bucket is owned by a different account, the request fails with the HTTP status code

 Key of the object for which the multipart upload was initiated.

 Confirms that the requester knows that they will be charged for the request.
 Bucket owners need not specify this parameter in their requests.
+If either the source or destination Amazon S3 bucket has Requester Pays enabled, the requester will pay for corresponding charges to copy the object.
 For information about downloading objects from Requester Pays buckets, see Downloading Objects in Requester Pays Buckets in the Amazon S3 User Guide.